-Your personalised illustration shows your monthly premiums for your chosen plan based on our standard premium rates.
-Your premiums depend on several factors such as your age, nicotine use and how you have chosen to customise your plan.
+Your personalised illustration shows the monthly premiums for your plan based on our standard premium rates.
+Your premiums depend on several factors such as your age, nicotine use, how you have chosen to customise your plan and how much you want to pay towards your participation units.